 It acts as a protective layer over your bathtub, saving the tub from a layer of grime, soap scum and dust builds up.
 Understandably, the tub mat needs cleaning every once in a while.

-You're probably thinking how to wash bathroom rug with baking soda?
+You're probably thinking about how to wash the bathroom rug with baking soda?
 Well, we are here to answer.
 Baking soda is a very common ingredient available in most households.
 And it has the ability to take out any hard stains on your mats.